-BOARD OF DIRECTORS AND ITS COMMITTEES
+- BOARD OF DIRECTORS AND ITS COMMITTEES

 The Board of Directors and its committees meet regularly throughout the year, and may also hold special meetings and act by written consent from time to time.
-In 2020, the Board of Directors held four regularly scheduled meetings and one special meeting.
+In 2022, the Board of Directors held four regularly scheduled meetings.
 During this time, our directors attended 100% of our Board of Directors meetings and meetings of the committees on which they served.
-The Company's Corporate Governance Guidelines provide that the Company's non-management directors shall hold annually at least two formal meetings independent from management.
-Our Lead Independent Director presides at these executive sessions of the Board of Directors.

-Three standing committees have been convened to assist the Board of Directors with various functions: the Audit Committee, the Compensation and Stock Option Committee, and the Nominating and Corporate Governance Committee.
+Three standing committees have been convened to assist the Board of Directors with various functions: the Audit Committee, the Compensation and Personnel Development Committee, and the Nominating and Governance Committee.
 Each committee operates pursuant to a formal charter that may be obtained, free of charge, at the Company's website at www.muellerindustries.com, or by requesting a print copy from our Corporate Secretary at the address listed herein.